-In accordance with New York State's CPP, members of the State's National Affordable Housing Act (NAHA) Task Force and its Partnership Advisory Committee (PAC) provided input before and during the preparation of the draft 2018 Annual Action Plan and subsequently reviewed and commented on the draft.
+In accordance with New York State's CPP, members of the State's National Affordable Housing Act (NAHA) Task Force and its Partnership Advisory Committee (PAC) provided input before and during the preparation of the draft 2020 Annual Action Plan and subsequently reviewed and commented on the draft.
 In addition, formal public input was solicited and received during a series of public hearings and a public comment period.
-The public hearings were held at the beginning of the Consolidated Plan development process on May 30 and May 31, 2017 to solicit public input before the preparation of the draft Consolidated Plan.
+The public hearings were held at the beginning of the Consolidated Plan development process on June 2 and June 3, 2019 to solicit public input before the preparation of the draft Consolidated Plan.
 On each of the two hearing days, hearings were held simultaneously at four locations across the state (New York City, Albany, Syracuse and Buffalo) which were linked via videoconference.
-A 30-day public comment period was held September 5 through October 5, 2017 and a 15-day public comment period was held July 24 through August 7, 2018.
+A 30-day public comment period was held September 16 through October 19, 2019.